Regulation Text

 § 1.2 — The FAA's Official Abbreviations List

-Section 1.2 is shorter than § 1.1, but don't let the length fool you — this is the FAA's official decoder ring for every abbreviation and symbol used across 14 CFR.
-When you hit "MAA" in § 91.121 or "ALS" in § 91.175 and wonder what the regulation is actually pointing at, § 1.2 is where the agency tells you.
-No interpretation, no commentary — just the abbreviation and what it stands for.
+Section 1.2 is shorter than § 1.1, but length is not a measure of its importance — this is the FAA's official decoder for every abbreviation and symbol used across 14 CFR.
+When a term such as "MAA" appears in § 91.121 or "ALS" in § 91.175 and the regulation's meaning is unclear, § 1.2 is where the agency defines it.
+It contains no interpretation and no commentary — only the abbreviation and what it stands for.

-There are roughly two flavors of entries worth knowing.
-The ones pilots use every flight — and the ones that only surface when you're working a dispatch, certification, or maintenance question.
+There are roughly two flavors of entries worth knowing: the ones pilots use on every flight, and the ones that only surface when working a dispatch, certification, or maintenance question.

 The pilot-relevant short list: